7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			- NTLM Relay Attack?
 	- What do the protocol used and what information from those protocols can be queried to provide a mapping of intended networking and use of AD?
 		- Are they vulnerable protocols?
-			- Checked the authenicated ldap queries output for interesting fields? - [[LDAP-Recon]]
+			- Checked the authenticated LDAP queries output for interesting fields? - [[LDAP-Recon]]
 			- SMB version - [[SMB-Recon-Cheatsheet]]
 			- [[RPC-Recon]]
 		- Is what is shared and expected to be shared by AD or have humans disclosed information in shares?